apprunjs/apprun-docs/docs/architecture-ideas/rust-app.md

 }
 ```

-Also, because of the wasm-pack-plugin generates the _dynamic import_ module, you need to modify _tsconfig.json_ file to set the module to be _esnext_.
+Also, because the wasm-pack-plugin generates the _dynamic import_ module, you need to modify _tsconfig.json_ file to set the module to be _esnext_.

 ```json
 {